przemekdan1/design_patterns/README.md

-# design_patterns
+# Singleton
-Simple examples of desingn patterns for practice
+Creational design pattern which certain you about existing only one instance of specific class